Geez-l/sponge-database/README.md

 ## 📌 Introduction

 **Purpose:**
 The purpose of this website is to implement a searchable database website of the different sponges gathered in the Philippines.
-This is an internship project of the Bioinformatics Training and Internship Program in collaboration with the Marine Science Institute.
+This is an internship project of the Bioinformatics Training and Internship Program in collaboration with the University of the Philippines Marine Science Institute (MSI).

 **Target Audience:**
 Researchers, students, and enthusiasts who are interested in acquiring knowledge about the different sponges present in the country.